ruxy1212/HNGi9-Data-Formatter/README.md

 ### NB
  - Take note of the filename when uploading, it will also be required when downloading.
  - Delimiters for the 'Attributes' column should not be omitted.
-It currently reads comma (,) and dot (.) as delimiters, then semicolon (;) between each key-value pair.
+It currently reads semicolons (;) as delimiters, then colon (:) between each key-value pair.
  - The csv file can also be uploaded from [`https://nftdataformatter.herokuapp.com`](https://nftdataformatter.herokuapp.com) and the output will be downloaded from terminal.